reingart/pyfpdf/docs/Tutorial.md

-To add an internal link pointing to the second page, we used the [add_link()](https://pyfpdf.github.io/fpdf2/fpdf/fpdf.html#fpdf.fpdf.FPDF.add_link) method, whch creates a clickable area which we named "link" that directs to another place within the document.
+To add an internal link pointing to the second page, we used the [add_link()](https://pyfpdf.github.io/fpdf2/fpdf/fpdf.html#fpdf.fpdf.FPDF.add_link) method, which creates a clickable area which we named "link" that directs to another place within the document.
 On the second page, we used [set_link()](https://pyfpdf.github.io/fpdf2/fpdf/fpdf.html#fpdf.fpdf.FPDF.set_link) to define the destination area for the link we just created.